-5. Expressing your needs and wants:
+5. A successful relationship means being able to express your needs and wants:

 For some crazy reason it is common for couples to make the assumption that their partner understands what they need and want.
 Regardless of how long we live together we cannot read each other’s minds.